Behaviour

 • Things that matter but can flex.
 Getting dressed (can they wear yesterday's clothes? can they dress after breakfast instead of before?).
 Eating meals (can they eat on the sofa? can snacks replace a formal meal on hard days?).
 Homework (can you negotiate timing with the school?).
 These you keep but adjust the conditions.

-Low demand parenting: the line between understanding and enabling
+The line between understanding and enabling

-This is the bit I think about constantly.
 I am not raising slobs.
 I want my children to learn that they can't just get out of healthy and responsible habits like helping around the house.
 I'm constantly treading the line between being understanding about genuine difficulty and teaching my children that some things need doing even when they're hard.

-The difference, as far as I can work it out, is this: you lower the bar to where the child can actually reach it, and then you hold it there.
+The difference, as far as I can work it out: you lower the bar to where the child can actually reach it, and then you hold it there.
 "Tidy ten things" is a lowered bar.
 "Tidy your room" was an impossible bar.
 One produces a child who tidies ten things and feels capable.
 The other produces a meltdown and a child who feels like a failure, and then you end up tidying the room anyway.

 When a low demand approach helps most